 I would like to say special thanks for your encouragement when my father passed away.
 Because of your support, I was able to have a special time with my family in Korea.

 I thank all our church members.
 We have worked so hard.
 I believe that we are a community blessed by God.

 Joan Cooper, Co-Chairperson

-Anthony Cooper, Co-Secretary
+Anthony Cooper, Secretary

 Joan Taylor, Honorary Treasurer

 2017 was a very different year from previous years, in terms of the financial performance of the church.
 Whilst in previous years, expenditure has consistently exceeded income, and the congregation has been running down reserves, the financial summary for 2017 shows that operating income for the year was approximately equal to expenditure for the year.

 However, this result needs to be viewed cautiously as a number of unusual factors contributed strongly to this result: